 Oral and urine drug testing can typically detect opiates up to 48 to 72 hours after use.

-In November 1998, federal authorities who mandate drug testing for federal employees raised the required morphine cutoff concentration from 300 to 2,000 ng/mL to reduce the number of opiate false positives due to poppy seed consumption.
+Federal authorities who mandate drug testing for federal employees have raised the required morphine cutoff concentration from 300 to 2,000 ng/mL to reduce the number of opiate false positives due to poppy seed consumption.
 This level is current as of 2019.

 NSAIDs, such as ibuprofen, have often been implicated in causing false positives but most specimens are corrected with an alternate screening methodology if this is of concern.
 NSAIDs are easily available OTC in the US and are widely used.
 In one report, authors concluded that acute or chronic use of ibuprofen or chronic use of naproxen were not regularly associated with false-positives but they do recommend secondary testing if needed.

 According to one report, doses of sertraline (Zoloft) exceeding 150 mg/day could lead to false positive benzodiazepine urine drug screens.
-Nasky and colleagues10 reviewed 522 positive results for drug screens for benzodiazepines while taking sertraline but negative with GC-MS. They found 26 of 98 records to be identified as false positives.
+Nasky and colleagues12 reviewed 522 positive results for drug screens for benzodiazepines while taking sertraline but negative with GC-MS. They found 26 of 98 records to be identified as false positives.
 The package insert for sertraline now warns about this possibility under the ‘Laboratory Tests’ section.
 Confirmatory tests, such as gas chromatography/mass spectrometry, will help to identify sertraline from benzodiazepines when assessing a suspected false positive.

-Procaine (brane name: Novocain) or lidocaine use as a defense for cocaine abuse is not valid.
-If benzoylecgonine, the main metabolite of cocaine is detected, the subject cannot claim that the result is a false positive due to Novocaine administration, or any other "-caine" drug.
+Procaine (brane name: Novocain) or lidocaine use as a defense for cocaine abuse is not a valid excuse.
+If benzoylecgonine, the main metabolite of cocaine is detected in a drug test, the subject cannot claim that the result is a false positive due to Novocain administration, or any other "-caine" drug.
 Benzoylecgonine is only found in nature as a metabolite of cocaine, and there would be no other valid reason for its presence in a drug screen.2 As previously mentioned, confirmatory testing with GC-MS will identify individual drugs or metabolites in a sample, and almost eliminate the chance for a false positive result.

 Passive marijuana smoke

-The argument of inhalation of "passive" smoke from being in a room with people smoking marijuana is not valid, as the cut-off concentrations for lab analysis are set well above that which might occur for passive inhalation.
-All of these variables, and others, are looked at in the lab analysis, keeping one step ahead of those that attempt to foil drug tests.
+The argument of inhalation of "passive" pot smoke from being in a room with people smoking marijuana (cannabis) is not a valid excuse, as the cut-off concentrations for lab analysis (usually 50 ng/mL) are set well above that which might occur from passive inhalation.

 While it is difficult to tamper with a specimen, attempts have been made to alter samples, most often urine.
 Abnormalities in the urine screen may indicate that results may be a false negative or that there was deliberate adulteration of the sample.

-To join others who may have questions, concerns or want to voice opinions about illicit and prescription drug testing, false positives, and other related issues, visit the Drug Testing Support Group on Drugs.com
+To join others who may have questions, concerns or want to voice opinions about illicit and prescription drug testing, false positives, false negatives, and other related issues, visit:

 - Anabolic Steroids - Abuse, Side Effects and Safety